edukey/edukey.github.io/svc/sample.md

 svc:
   code: sample
   label: Sample Service
+  description:
-  description: this is a sample service
+    this is a sample service
+    blablabla
+    bli bli bli
   domain: tech
 ---

-Here is full markdown description of the service
+Here is full markdown description of the service "{{page.data.svc.label}}"